 Q: How will a combined grade classroom affect my child’s learning?

-A: It should be noted that single grade, whole group instruction is an approach that came out of the progression education movement in the 20th century.
-Before the large scale, process driven organization of education, classrooms, learning and instruction were always multi-‘grade’.
+A: It should be noted that single grade, whole group instruction is an approach that came out of the progression of education movement in the 20th century.
+Before the large scale, process-driven organization of education, classrooms, learning, and instruction were always multi-‘grade’.

 A combined grade classroom brings both demands and opportunities.

 Its demands include requiring a teacher who is well organized, fluent in their curricular content, is well prepared, and has a strong working relationship with students.
 While these demands must be well met in a combined grade classroom, classrooms of equivalent or a larger number of students have similar demands.

 The opportunities for students in a combined grade classroom include: